Help us improve your experience.

 Network overlays enable connectivity and addressing independent of the physical network.
 Ethernet frames are wrapped in UDP/IP datagrams, which are encapsulated into IP for transport over the underlay.
 VXLAN enables virtual L2 subnets or VLANs to span underlying physical L3 network.

-Endpoints in different virtual networks require a device that supports inter-VXLAN routing, which is typically a router, or a high-end switch known as a L3 gateway.
-The entity that performs VXLAN encapsulation and decapsulation is called a VXLAN tunnel endpoint (VTEP).
-Each VTEP is known as the L2 gateway and typically assigned with the device's loopback address.
+Endpoints in different virtual networks require a device that supports inter-VXLAN routing, which is typically a router, or a high-end switch known as an L3 gateway.
+The entity that performs VXLAN encapsulation and decapsulation is called a VTEP.
+Each VTEP is known as the L2 gateway and is typically assigned with the device's loopback address.
 This is also where VXLAN (commonly known as VNI) to VLAN mapping takes place.

 Figure 2: VXLAN VTEP Tunnels A diagram of a network Description automatically generated